STP2025-test/langgraph_research_agent/README.md

 ## 🧑‍💻 Author

-Built by **Sai Teja Pagidoju** as an end-to-end demo of LangGraph agent workflows.
+Built by **Sai Sujith** as an end-to-end demo of LangGraph agent workflows.

 ---